USIU-Hackathon/ss2015-hackathon/README.md

-#### USIU HCKS - USIU hackathon
+#### USIU HCKS - USIU hackathon 2015 14th May

 USIU hackathon registration and information page.
-Fork, contribute and create an issue.
+Feel free to Fork, Contribute or Create an issue.

-###### Todo

-- Metrics - Follow up: lines of code, teams, projects launched
-- Feedback Page
-- Google Analytics
-- Setup git hooks

 ###### How to run USIU HCKS: